Boca Juniors: Fanbase

 Boca Juniors is traditionally regarded as the club of Argentina's working class, in contrast with the supposedly more upper-class base of cross-town arch rival River Plate who moved to the more affluent district of Núñez in the north of the city in 1923.

 Boca Juniors claims to be the club of "half plus one" (la mitad más uno) of Argentina's population.
 A 2006 survey placed its following at 40%, still the largest share.
 Nevertheless, they have the highest number of fans, as judged by percentage in their country.

 In 1975, a film (La Raulito) was made about the life of Mary Esher Duffau, known as La Raulito, a well-known Boca Juniors fan.
 She died at the age of 74 on 30 April 2008, the same day Boca Juniors played a Copa Libertadores match against Brazilian club, Cruzeiro Esporte Clube with the players and fans observing a minute's silence in her memory.

 Club membership

 Boca Juniors usually play their league games in front of capacity crowds.
 The club's popularity make tickets hard to come by, especially for the Superclásico game against River Plate.

-As of early 2023 Boca has a 314,000 member base, which ranks second only to Bayern Munich worldwide, and it is first in Argentina and also first in South America.
+As of 2026, Boca has a 282,644 member base, which ranks second in Argentina behind River Plate and fourth worldwide.